akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She watched his jaw relax.
 He liked the map she was drawing.

 Roger, Bishop of Salisbury, stepped forward into the silence that followed.
-He was a quiet, scholarly figure, his fingers stained with the permanent grey of ink, the second most powerful man in England and keeper of the realm’s cold reality.
+He was a force of precise, restless motion; his hands clenching tight to arrest the trembling of sheer, ceaseless labor of his grey, ink-stained fingers.
+As the second most powerful man in England, his chaotic brilliance was bound in iron discipline, anchoring the realm to his cold, unyielding accounts.

-‘My lord the king,‘ Roger said, his voice precise, ‘It is well met, for I would speak of a son, not in terms of silver and swords, but rather I would speak of souls and of welfare.‘
+‘My lord the king,‘ Roger said, his voice urgent, ‘It is well met, for I would speak of a son, not in terms of silver and swords, but rather I would speak of souls and of welfare.‘

 Henry turned, his eyes wary.